sarahciston/shequalifies/posts/field1-cowriting.md

 ## 1. specificity

+>_Within the field of networked and programmable media, at the very least, we can acknowledge: machine codes, tokenized codes, low-level languages, high-level languages, scripting languages, macro languages, markup languages, operating systems and their scripting language, the human–computer interface (HCI), the procedural descriptions of software manuals, and a very large number of texts addressed to entirely human concerns._ (Cayley 2018, 56)

 ### 1.1 layers & gaps, abstraction & obfuscation

-When someone says 'code' they might be referring to any number of kinds of writing intended for machines, and possibly people, to interpret:
+When someone says 'code' they might be referring to any number of kinds of writing intended for machines, and possibly people, to interpret.

->Within the field of networked and programmable media, at the very least, we can acknowledge: machine codes, tokenized codes, low-level languages, high-level languages, scripting languages, macro languages, markup languages, operating systems and their scripting language, the human–computer interface (HCI), the procedural descriptions of software manuals, and a very large number of texts addressed to entirely human concerns.
-(Cayley 2018, 56)

 Many of these types of code may be running in the same system, most types have a variety of languages and even dialects to choose from, and may be used for different purposes or genres, and written in different styles---which means that, at each juncture of design and implementation, their human designers must make choices, informed by culture, context, training, and understood goals.
 To say, "it's just code" or "it's hard-coded" or "the computer decided" erases both the hundreds of human decisions and the likely millions of binary decisions involved.

 Just as the humanities has strong close-reading practices to analyze text and paratext for many other forms of media, these types of code should be read for all their stylistic and contextualized choices.
 The Critical Code Studies approach, established by Mark Marino (2006), views code "as already having meaning beyond its functionality since it is a form of symbolic expression and interaction.”
 He argues, further, "there are implications in the way a code tries to perform a function that bear the imprint of epistemologies, cultural assumptions about gender, race and sexuality; economic philosophies; and political paradigms.
 This brief litany does not begin to get at the more computer-specific issues."
 This view of code(s) begins to demonstrate a) the distinctions between types of codes, b) the paratextual and social/cultural aspects that code also carries, and c) some ways code may have more in common with other forms of writing than it is generally assumed.
 Marino says, "code is not merely instrumental but rather a performative, transformative, mediating process."